pmarruda/docker_exercise/.docker/README.md

 ## Custom Configurations

 - **heimdall-custom**: Contains custom configurations for the Heimdall dashboard service.
 The `init/` directory includes a script that handles first-run initialization by copying pre-configured settings.
+*!
+Make sure init/copy-config has `LF` line endings and not `CRLF` !*
 - **grafana**: Contains custom configurations for the Grafana monitoring service.
 - **prometheus.yml**: Configuration file for the Prometheus monitoring service.